 It’s no secret that restaurant foods can contain unhealthy amounts of sodium.
 At one popular Italian-American restaurant chain, appetizers like fried mozzarella with marinara or spinach and artichoke dip with flatbread crisps contain more than 2,000 milligrams of sodium.
 That’s almost as much as the maximum daily intake (2,300 milligrams) recommended by the U.S. Department of Health and Human Services.

-“If you’re paying attention to heart health or your blood pressure, it’s OK to ask your server to tell the kitchen staff not to add extra salt to your food,” Macauley said.
-“If you don't advocate for yourself, nobody else will.”
+If you’re paying attention to heart health or your blood pressure, it’s OK to ask your server to tell the kitchen staff not to add extra salt to your food.

-5. Quality over quantity
+5. Opt for quality over quantity

 Faced with a huge plate of calorie-dense, creamy or cheesy foods?
 Keep portion size in mind.
 For example, an order of lasagna is often as big as the plate it’s served on.
 To lighten things up, put half the lasagna in a to-go box (ask for one when you order) and enjoy it with a salad.